saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 - Supports click and pressrelease interaction modes.
 - Configurable messages through .json files.
 - Activated with alt+w or mouse 4/5.
-  - Works nicely with the 'mouse buildspacing widget'.
+  - Works nicely with the 'mouse buildspacing widget' (also uses mouse 4/5).
   - Bindable action name: ping_wheel_on.
 - Supports stand alone mode and in-bar deployment.
 - Uses shaders and display lists to render.